elbeardmorez/nixTools/backup/README.md

 ```

 ## implementation
-the hard work (the actual copying of files) is handled by the extremely impressive and mature **rsync** program. this wrapper simply uses this binary to construct backup sets at set time intervals, purging the last sets of each time period when any period hits the set limit (10)
+if a backup program is defined simply as a file copier on a schedule, then this script should be viewed as a relatively thin wrapper over the **rsync** file copier which expects to be called via a scheduler like **cron**, or integrated into the likes of **systemd** via a timer, in order to operate as intended. the extremely impressive *rsync*, is very mature and as such very unlikely to cause problems at the business end of this wrapper (the actual file copying).

+this wrapper uses the *rsync* binary to firstly construct a *master* backup set of all required files, from which it then, providing a specific requested interval (or any interval representing a greater epoch when 'cascading' - which happens by default) has fully elapsed, a further *rsync* backup set is made for that interval type. importantly this time however, the backup is 'hardlink-based'. just prior to this hardlink-backup type, the set is 'rolled'. there are 10 backups in each interval type's set

-by way of example, if running concurrent hourly backups (via cron, systemd etc), after 10 hours of use, the `hourly.10` backup folder is purged, all preceding folders in the set are then rolled back (`hourly.1` -> `hourly.2`) to make way for the latest backup set (`hourly.1`). the closest state to this purge set would then be found at the next time period granularity, i.e `daily.1`
+by way of example: if running concurrent hourly backups, then after 11 hours of use, the `hourly.10` folder, which will necessarily exist, will be removed, and all preceding folders in the set will then be rolled/'pushed back' (`hourly.1` -> `hourly.2` etc.) to make way for the latest backup set (`hourly.1`). the backup set with the closest state to that purged (`hourly.10`) would then be found in one of the backups for a period type with greater time epoch, i.e `daily.1` in this instance*

-the implementation requires a list of source directories in the rsync format. this allows for partial relative directory structures to be specified, e.g:
+the implementation requires a list of source directories in the *rsync* format. this allows for partial relative directory structures to be specified, e.g:
 ```
 source              target
 /root/./docs/       TARGET/docs
 /var/./www/docs/    TARGET/www/docs
 ```

+*\*note: this is not guaranteed to be in a sensible location (as given by the example) where use of the `--force` switch has been made on the backup set. forcing a backup for a given period type breaks the minimal time epoch separation between backups in that set, thus potentially making it more difficult to find a specific version*

 ## rsync parameter reference